scrapy/scrapy/docs/topics/selectors.rst

 `lxml`_ library can be used for many other tasks, besides selecting markup documents.

-For a complete reference of the selectors API see :ref:`XPath selector reference <topics-xpath-selectors-ref>` and :ref:`CSS selector reference
+For a complete reference of the selectors API see :ref:`Selector reference <topics-selectors-ref>`
-<topics-css-selectors-ref>`.

 .. _BeautifulSoup: http://www.crummy.com/software/BeautifulSoup/
 .. _lxml: http://codespeak.net/lxml/